Exposure to COVID-19 is an inherent risk in any location where people are present and we cannot guarantee you will not

 You can save time at registration by filling out your waiver online.

-TreeHoppers is open rain or shine, so we recommend dressing for the weather.
-In the event of severe weather (such as thunder, lightning or high winds) the courses may close until the severe weather subsides.
-Although we are unable to offer refunds, in the event of any course or park closures, your time may be extended or vouchers may be made available for you to use towards future climbs, at our discretion.
+TreeHoppers is open rain or shine and we recommend dressing accordingly for the weather.
+In the event of severe weather (such as thunder, lightning or high winds) the park may close until the severe weather subsides.
+Although we are unable to offer refunds, your time may be extended or vouchers may be made available for you to use towards future climbs in the event of any park closure, at our discretion.

-Groups who place a deposit for a group climb must cancel within 3 weeks of their scheduled climb to receive a full refund of their deposit.
+Groups who place a deposit for a group climb must cancel within 3 weeks of their original scheduled climb date to receive a full refund of their deposit.

 You will be provided with a full body harness, safety lanyard and gloves.